 The final viewpoint Ben gives us is Nilith.
 A character that is used to take us away from the intoxicating streets of Araxes.
 Allowing us to explore other parts of the world in which the narrative is set.
 I adored the hilarious conversations between Nilith and her dead husband shade that helps bring a much-needed humour to what is otherwise a grim tale.
 This viewpoint is executed to great effect making you follow the clues to discover what secret Nilith is truly hiding.
 There was at times a predictability to Nilith’s arc.
 Yet this didn’t affect my enjoyment or disappoint me when the reveal occurred.

 Ben has been able to give some well-worn tropes a new lease of life and at the same time add his own unique stamp to the ever-growing landscape of epic fantasy.
 This character driven narrative does exactly what it says on the tin.
 It is perfectly balanced between fast paced action and well fleshed out characters that keep you coming back for more.
 A highly recommended dark fantasy.
 Well done Ben.
 You receive four stars.

-I received a copy of this novella from the author in exchange for an honest review.
+I received a free copy in exchange for an honest review and to take part in the blog tour.
 This doesn’t affect my views.